mcrib884/botw-mousecam/README.md

 This mod lets the user control the Breath of the Wild camera with a mouse on Cemu, with smooth orbit, precise aiming, and game-native feel.
 This project exists thanks to the groundwork and ideas from etra0 and LibreVR — their work is referenced throughout and credited here.

-### What this mod does
-- Replaces right-stick camera with a mouse-driven orbit camera
-- Scroll-wheel zoom
-- Clean toggle to enable/disable the mod at runtime

 ### Components (release folder)
 - `botw_mousecam.dll` — the camera logic injected into Cemu
 - `injector.exe` — the tiny helper that injects the DLL into Cemu once the game is loaded